o3de/o3de.org/content/docs/userguide/lumberyard-programming-concepts.md

 ---
-description: ' Learn the key concepts and discover resources for programming in &ALYlong;. '
+description: ' Learn the key concepts and discover resources for programming in Amazon Lumberyard. '
-title: '&ALY; Programming Concepts and Resources'
+title: 'Lumberyard Programming Concepts and Resources'
 ---
 # Lumberyard Programming Concepts and Resources {#lumberyard-programming-concepts}